Highly Pathogenic Avian Influenza (HPAI) Detections in Cattle - Mandatory influenza testing for interstate movement of lactating dairy cattle:

-- These steps will be immediately required for lactating dairy cattle.
-USDA requirements for other classes of dairy cattle will be based on scientific factors concerning the virus and its evolving risk profile.
+- For beef cattle and other classes of dairy cattle, there are currently no influenza A testing requirements.
+Future requirements, if any, will be based on scientific factors concerning the virus and its evolving risk profile.

 Additionally, cattle entering the state must meet import requirements which in most instances will include a certificate of veterinary inspection (CVI).
 Animals included on the CVI should not be known to be infected with or exposed to contagious diseases, or showing signs of contagious or infectious disease, including highly pathogenic avian influenza (HPAI).
 Understanding of this disease continues to grow and requirements may be updated as new information is received.
 For further information on the current situation in cattle, utilize the DATCP webpage on HPAI in Cattle.

-These are the requirements for domestic cattle and bison from the Michigan Modified Accredited (MA) zone.
+These are the requirements for domestic cattle (Bos taurus or Bos indicus (such as Zebus and Brahman)) and bison from the Michigan Modified Accredited (MA) zone.

 - For import requirements for exotic ruminant species (e.g., yaks, water buffalo), please visit the exotic species page.